gurmitteotia/guflow/docs/wait-for-signals.md

 Good to know:
 1. Signal name is case insensitive.
 2. The signal is ignored if there is no waiting item
+3. All the wait for signals APIs supports timeout
 ```
 * **WaitForSignal**: Pause the workflow execution and wait for the specific signal to continue.